19th Century Nottingham (1800 – 1899)

 1863

-The Nottingham School of Art was built, designed in Italianate style by local architect Frederick Bakewell
+The foundation stone of the Nottingham School of Art was laid, designed in Italianate style by local architect Frederick Bakewell.

 1864